graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

 = 1.6.2 =
+* Feature: License descriptions are now emailed as an attachment when a purchase is made
 * Feature: Added option to enable/disable admin columns
 * Feature: Added clear cart button
 * Feature: Added additional admin column "protected" for collection page